Monday, March 24, 2025

 Those who received iron supplements, however, had a lower systolic blood pressure of 101 mmHg.
 Based on the comparative analysis, the mean systolic blood pressure in children who received iron supplements during infancy was significantly lower than in children who had not received an iron supplement during infancy.

-Researchers have concluded that nutritional iron supplementation in children with low birth weight might be helpful in preventing the prevalence of hypertension in childhood and later in life.
+Researchers have concluded that nutritional iron supplementation in children with low birth weight might help prevent the prevalence of hypertension in childhood and later in life.

 Further research can focus on other nutrients that may also play a role in preventing future adult hypertension.